 The hint that Neville (Matthew Lewis) ends up in a relationship with Luna Lovegood (Evanna Lynch) was created especially for the movie.
 J.K.
 Rowling had revealed that both Neville and Luna married different people long before the final movie came out.
 She later described it as a brief summer affair, before they both found out they did not belong to each other.

 Although Harry Potter (Daniel Radcliffe) does in fact survive in the end, this is the only Harry Potter movie in which Harry himself does not deliver the final line (his son Albus Severus Potter does instead).
-It should also be noted that in the end of the actual book, Harry does in fact deliver the last spoken line, although the remaining text is narration.
+It should also be noted, that in the end of the actual book, Harry does in fact deliver the last spoken line, although the remaining text is narration.

 J.K.
 Rowling has never stated which house Harry Potter's son, Albus Severus was Sorted into.
 However, it's worth noting that the boy's initials are A.S.P., and an asp is one of the world's deadliest vipers.
 In fact, in the later book "Harry Potter and the Cursed Child", Albus is sorted into Slytherin, along with Scorpius Malfoy (son of Draco Malfoy)